kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 ## Changes to the charter

 Changes to the KSC charter may be proposed via a PR on the charter itself.
-Amendments are accepted with majority consent of the committee as per the decision process outlined above.
+Amendments are accepted following the [Special Decision Process](#special-decision-process) detailed above.

 Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.